Tisobyn/DesignCode/README.md

 # DesignCode
-Simplea app with SwiftUI, Animations, transition and fun UI
+Simple app with SwiftUI, Animations, transition and fun UI